Make a One-Time Donation

 Sponsor Disco →

-Sponsor Cub →
+Sponsor Dakota →

 Female Red Fox.
 Noodle is a wild-born red fox who arrived as a very sick kit with a severe ear infection that cost her an outer ear.
 After months of care, our vet transferred her to us, and she is now a beloved ambassador under our scientific collectors permit.